rteshima/musicBox/README.md

 # musicBox
-A platform to collaborate real time while music editing yuh
+A platform to collaborate real time for music production and editing.

-hahaha i made a change